seunghee6022/MovieHere/README.md

 ### Service
 1. movie recommendation service
   - MovieHere recommendation
-    Depending on the situation(mood) and people group (e.g. family, couple, friends..), we suggest many combination of situation and user can choose. e.g. happy with friends, watching couple in the mood, sad after breaking up, bright mood with whole family, groomy alone and so on.
+    -Depending on the situation(mood) and people group (e.g. family, couple, friends..), we suggest many combination of situation and user can choose.
+    -e.g. happy with friends, watching couple in the mood, sad after breaking up, bright mood with whole family, groomy alone and so on.

-  - Recommendation by my movie genre preferance Depending on the users' likes, calculating the genre of liked movies and recommending same top 3 genres' movies by high popularuty and rank order.
+  - Recommendation by my movie genre preferance -Depending on the users' likes, calculating the genre of liked movies and recommending same top 3 genres' movies by high popularuty and rank order.

  2. Basic Movie Borad Service
   - Movie searching
   - Movie category
-    popular, high rank, incoming, now playing
+    : popular, high rank, incoming, now playing
   - Movie detail and youtube trailer
   - Movie likes
   - User follow
   - Write reviews & comments & likes to the review
   - Mypage
-    checking followers, following, my reviews, my liked movies
+    -checking followers, following, my reviews, my liked movies

 ### Tech stack
 -Frontend : Django